Variance-based regularization with convex objectives: Introduction

-with high probability.
-When there are parameters $\theta$ with small risk $\risk(\theta)$ (relative to the optimal parameter $\theta\opt$) and small variance $\var(\loss(\theta, \statrv))$, this guarantees that the excess risk $\risk(\what{\theta}_n) - \risk(\theta\opt)$ is essentially of order $O(\tol / n)$, where $\tol$ governs our desired confidence level.
-Certainly, bounds that trade between risk and variance are known in a number of cases in the empirical risk minimization literature~\cite{MammenTs99, Tsybakov04, BartlettBoMe05, BoucheronBoLu05, BartlettJoMc06, BoucheronLuMa13, Koltchinskii06a}, which is relevant when one wishes to achieve ``fast rates'' of convergence for statistical learning algorithms (that is, faster than the $O(1 / \sqrt{n})$ guaranteed by a number of uniform convergence results~\cite{BartlettMe02, BoucheronBoLu05, BoucheronLuMa13}).
-In many cases, however, such tradeoffs require either conditions such as the Mammen-Tsybakov noise condition~\cite{MammenTs99, BoucheronBoLu05} or localization results made possible by curvature conditions that relate the loss/risk and variance~\cite{BartlettJoMc06, BartlettBoMe05, Mendelson14}.
-The robust solutions~\eqref{eqn:solve-robust} enjoy a slightly different tradeoff between variance and risk than that in this literature, but essentially without conditions except compactness of $\Theta$.
+Bounds that trade between risk and variance are known in a number of cases in the empirical risk minimization literature~\cite{MammenTs99, Tsybakov04, BartlettBoMe05, BoucheronBoLu05, BartlettJoMc06, BoucheronLuMa13, Koltchinskii06a}, which is relevant when one wishes to achieve ``fast rates'' of convergence for statistical learning algorithms (that is, faster than the $O(1 / \sqrt{n})$ guaranteed by a number of uniform convergence results~\cite{BartlettMe02, BoucheronBoLu05, BoucheronLuMa13}).
+In many cases, however, such tradeoffs require either conditions such as the Mammen and Tsybakov's noise condition~\cite{MammenTs99, BoucheronBoLu05} or localization results made possible by curvature conditions that relate the loss/risk and variance~\cite{BartlettJoMc06, BartlettBoMe05, Mendelson14}.
+The robust solutions~\eqref{eqn:solve-robust} enjoy a different tradeoff between variance and risk than that in this literature, but essentially without conditions except compactness of $\Theta$.